aws-samples/aws-datasync-migration-workshop/workshops/nfs-million-files/module2/README.md

 # Module 2
 ## Configure the NFS server

 Understanding how much data needs to be copied and how that data is organized is a key part of planning when using AWS DataSync.
-Three file systems have been created on the NFS server and have been pre-populated with randomly generated data sets.
+Three file systems have been created on the NFS server and are being pre-populated with randomly generated datasets.

-In this module, you will browse the NFS server that was created in the previous module and configure it with the proper export settings so it can be used by AWS DataSync.
+In this module, you will browse the NFS server that was created in the previous module, verify that the datasets have been fully initialized, and then configure the NFS server with the proper export settings so it can be used by AWS DataSync.

 ## Module Steps